-Trump defends embattled son after Fox News interview
+Trump defends embattled son, calls Russia controversy a 'witch hunt'

 - "In retrospect, I probably would have done things a little differently," Trump Jr. said Tuesday night

-Washington (CNN)President Donald Trump defended his son in an early Wednesday morning tweet, telling his millions of followers that Donald Trump Jr. was "open, transparent and innocent" during his interview with Fox News.
+Washington (CNN)President Donald Trump defended his son Wednesday as being "open, transparent and innocent" during his interview with Fox News and blasted the current Russia controversy as "the greatest witch hunt in political history."

 The younger Trump is a key player in the controversy over Russia's meddling in the 2016 election.
-According to emails released by Trump Jr., he met on June 9, 2016 with Natalia Veselnitskaya, a lawyer described to him as an emissary of the Russian government with information that was part of the country's effort to help elect his father.
+According to emails released by Trump Jr., he met on June 9, 2016 with Natalia Veselnitskaya, a lawyer who was described to him as an emissary of the Russian government with information that was part of the country's effort to help elect his father.

 "My son Donald did a good job last night," President Trump wrote on Twitter.
 "He was open, transparent and innocent.
 This is the greatest Witch Hunt in political history.
 Sad!"

-Trump Jr. chose a friendly venue, Fox News, to downplay the meeting Tuesday night.
+Trump Jr. chose a friendly venue, Fox News, to downplay the meeting Tuesday night, saying, "I probably would have done things a little differently."

-"In retrospect, I probably would have done things a little differently," Trump Jr. said.
-"Again, this is before the Russia mania.
-This is before they were building it up in the press.
-For me, this was opposition research."

-The younger Trump also told Fox News host Sean Hannity -- who opened the show by blasting the media for continuing to cover the Russia story -- that he had "probably met with other people from Russia (but) not in the context of actual, a formalized meeting or anything like that."

-Shortly after the President's first tweet, he added, "Remember, when you hear the words 'sources say' from the Fake Media, often times those sources are made up and do not exist."
+Shortly after the President's first tweet Wednesday, he added, "Remember, when you hear the words 'sources say' from the Fake Media, often times those sources are made up and do not exist."

 Trump Jr., though, released the emails on his own on Tuesday, tweeting them out after The New York Times contacted him with questions about the emails they had obtained.

+The President later lashed out against his 2016 Democratic opponent, charging her with unspecified wrongdoings.

+"Why aren't the same standards placed on the Democrats.
+Look what Hillary Clinton may have gotten away with.
+Disgraceful!" he tweeted.

-And despite Trump Jr.'s dismissals, the issue grew more serious for him when a US official briefed on the matter told CNN that special counsel Robert Mueller's investigators plan to examine the meeting and email exchanges disclosed by Trump Jr. as part of the broader Russian-meddling investigation.
+Despite Trump Jr.'s dismissals, the issue grew more serious for him when a US official briefed on the matter told CNN that special counsel Robert Mueller's investigators plan to examine the meeting and email exchanges disclosed by Trump Jr. as part of the broader Russian-meddling investigation.

 The details of the interactions weren't fully known to investigators until recently, according to three US officials familiar with the probe.